CBienvenue/Radiant.jl/docs/src/quick_start.md

 # Quick Start

-There are many ways to install RADIANT on your computer.
+There are many ways to install Radiant on your computer.

 ## Prerequisites